symfoni/brreg-docs/source/includes/_intro.md

-# Brreg Cap Table (BrregCP) Developer Documentation
+# Brreg Cap Table (BrregCapTable) Developer Documentation

 ## Introduction
-Welcome to the "Brønnøysund Business Cap Table" (beta) developer documentation, BrregCP in short.
+Welcome to the "Brønnøysund Business Cap Table" (beta) developer documentation, BrregCapTable in short.

 Norwegian limited companies must have a share capital of at least NOK 30,000 distributed among one or more shares, all of which have the same nominal value in NOK.
 The size of the share capital, the number of shares and the nominal value are determined in the company's articles of association when the company is formed.
 All limited companies shall have a cap table unless the company's shares are registered in the public security register.
 The cap table shall contain an overview of who is shareholders at all times, and it will normally be decisive for who can exercise shareholder rights such as voting rights at the general meeting and the right to dividend.
 The cap table is public - so everyone has the right to see it.